Unified Framework for Complex Graph-Data: Introducing the Hybrid Layered Network Model

-The network generated by the algorithm is generalized and can be tweaked by changing the parameter values for applications in certain areas where networks largely follow a scale-free property.
-These synthetic networks will open the opportunity to research with HMNs which is otherwise difficult to conduct due to the unavailability of the data.
-Although heterogeneous network data are available, to the best of our knowledge, there is no algorithm for generating a heterogeneous network and the proposed algorithm would encourage research with heterogeneous networks as well.
-Note that the proposed algorithm can only be used to generate an undirected HMN.
-However, we believe that with minor changes we can generate directed HMNs.
-To show the applicability of the generated networks using our proposed algorithm we have compared it to a real world Twitter network as well as a multiplex EATN network.

-An important future research is to show that our proposed definition of HMN holds for a dynamic network or a signed network.
+{Despite the aforementioned limitations, the network generated by the algorithm is generalized and can be tweaked by changing the parameter values for applications in certain areas where networks largely follow a scale-free property.
+These synthetic networks will open the opportunity to research with HLNs that is otherwise difficult to conduct due to the unavailability of the data set.
+With the availability of the services (e.g., Fediverse) on ActivityPub protocol, we expect the real-world HLN data will be available in near future.
+Although heterogeneous network data sets are available for research, to the best of our knowledge, there is no algorithm for generating a heterogeneous network and the proposed algorithm would encourage research with heterogeneous networks as well.
+Note that the proposed algorithm can only be used to generate an undirected HLN.
+However, we believe that with minor changes, we can generate directed HLNs as well.
+An important future research is to show that our proposed definition of HLN holds for a dynamic network or a signed network.}

 Finally, with this work, we tried to open a new avenue of research with complex networks.
-While the theories developed will help further theoretical analysis and provide the basis of application, the synthetic network generation algorithm will provide the opportunity to develop applications with HMN.
+While the theories developed will help further theoretical analysis and provide the basis of application, the synthetic network generation algorithm will provide the opportunity to develop applications with HLN.